tstirrat15/tstirrat15.github.io/_posts/2014-11-03-hungary-list-update.md

 I've been to a lot of places that I hadn't expected to go, like Slovakia and Slovenia, and they were absolutely wonderful.
 I've also been spending my travel money faster than I thought I would, so it may be that I don't get to every place that was on my list.
 I'm not too worried about it, though - I've still got plans, and if I don't get to every place on my list, I'll still have enjoyed some incredible travel.

 #### Done:
-* {% post_url switzerland} - Beautiful and expensive and swiss.
+* {% post_url 2014-11-01-switzerland %} - Beautiful and expensive and swiss.
 The fondue was amazing.

 #### In the Works:
 * Copenhagen - I'm heading to Copenhagen over the weekend before Thanksgiving.
 I'm gonna be riding a bicycle and learning what *hygge* means.